Effective July 1, 2023

 Boom Learning employees, agents, and subcontractors are provided access to User Data on a need-to-know basis.
 Those with access to Student Data or Educator financial data are required to pass a background check.
 Such users are subject to obligations of confidentiality consistent with the promises and obligations in our Privacy Notice.

 Data is encrypted in transit and at rest using technologies and methodologies specified and permitted by the Secretary of the United States Department of Health and Human Services in guidance issued under Section 13402(H)(2) of Public Law 111-5.
 Secure transport layers are used to prevent unauthorized access.

-Data is only accessible through authenticated accounts.
-We require passwords at both the Educator and Student level to keep data safe.
+Data is only accessible through authenticated accounts (username and password).
 Passwords are encrypted.
 We cannot see your password or your students’ passwords.
 We provide tools in the app for you to reset passwords.
 Student passwords are set and reset by teachers.
 Use good password practices to keep your students safe.
-Our team members use password managers and you should also.
-Student Data is only accessible for those Educators who have confirmed email addresses.
+Our team members use password managers, and you should, too.
+Student Data is only accessible for Educators who have confirmed email addresses.

 Protected Data Stores